City Manager's Message

 A Great Place to Work

-In 2015, for the fourth year in a row, the City of Saskatoon was named one of Canada’s Best Diversity Employers, and was also recognized as one of Saskatchewan’s Top 50 Employers.
+In 2017, for the sixth year in a row, the City of Saskatoon was named one of Canada’s Best Diversity Employers.
+The City was also recognized in 2018 as one of Saskatchewan’s Top 50 Employers, the seventh year in a row.

 Award for Energy Efficiency